-10. Is it okay for an employee to go to their work site on a day off for non-work reasons, for example, to visit co-workers?
+10. Is it okay for an employee to go to their work site on a day off (or to a different work area for non-work reasons) for example, to visit co-workers? (updated 12/29/20)

 No. Employees should not visit their work site outside of their regularly scheduled shift unless they are working authorized overtime or are directed to do so by a supervisor or manager.
+Likewise, employees should avoid unnecessary visits outside of their regular work areas of their work location to limit exposure to other employees.
 Departments are responsible for planning and scheduling of employees to maintain social distancing and minimize unnecessary contact in order to reduce the spread of COVID-19 and ensure a safe and healthy workplace for employees.